patricianapp/docs/docs/user-guide/faq.md

-Welcome to our documentation!

-(**Developers**: For info on contributing, including a glossary of the tools and frameworks we use, check out our developer guide.)

-Below is our user FAQ.
-If your question is not answered here, you can leave a post in our [forum]() and we'll help you out.
+If your question is not answered below, leave a post in our forum (TODO: this will be a link to our self-hosted [Discourse](https://github.com/discourse/discourse/blob/master/docs/INSTALL.md) server)

 ## Basics

 <details>
 <summary>What is Patrician?</summary>

-Patrician is a music profile app that lets you manage a collection of all the albums, EPs, and singles that you own, physical and/or digital.
+Patrician is a music profile app that lets you create Collections of all the albums, EPs, and singles that you own, physical and/or digital.
 You can customize and share these profiles with anyone, and they will also have the ability to recommend albums to you.
-These are added to your queue, which you can then add to your collection.
+These are added to your Queue, which you can then add to your Collection.

-Each Patrician profile has powerful search options that allow you to narrow down your collection in a multitude of ways.
-You can filter and sort by release date, play count, ratings, custom tags and fields, and even compare your collection with others on the site.
+Profiles have a wealth of customization options

 </details>